vmware-archive/runtimes/DEVELOPER_GUIDE.md

 - One or more Dockerfiles.
 These Dockerfiles are used to build the different images required by the runtime.
 More than one Dockerfile is required if more than one version is supported.
 - A Makefile to automate the task of building, pushing and testing the runtime.
-- A Jsonnet manifest with the information related to the runtime.
+- A manifest with the information related to the runtime.
 - A `examples/` folder with different examples of the runtime.

 If you want to extend it and make another language available it is necessary to change the following components: